di-unternehmer/DIU.Neos.Ui.CharacterCount/README.md

 # DIU.Neos.Ui.CharacterCount

+!!!
+This repo is not maintained anymore and therefore archived

 Little package to display a total character count in the main content collection of the current document node.

 ## Installation